alexnaish/mockercinno/README.md

 ## Introduction

-This was made to allow easy but flexible mocking out of external systems.
+Made to allow easy but flexible mocking out of external systems.
 Write your service stubs as JSON (or in JS files that export JSON) in your project, point `mockercinno` to them and let the magic happen.
+Features live-reloading of mock files to allow a quicker and easier development process.

 ## Installation